30 Days After Jan 13

 Calculating the Date: A Step-by-Step Approach

-There are several ways to figure out what date falls 30 days after January 13th.
+You've got several ways worth knowing here.
 Let's explore a few methods, from simple counting to using calendar tools.

 Method 1: Manual Counting